-Extended: The reports include full URLs, webpage titles, and app window titles.
+- Extended: Report will show full URLs, page titles, and application window titles.

 - For example, if you enter “youtube.com", and accessed a particular video, the url https://www.youtube.com/watch?xxxxxx will appear in reports as "youtube.com” while the same level of reporting as in Extended will apply to all other websites.

 - For apps, this option provides the same level of reporting as the Extended option.